coruscateor/corlib/README.md

 ### Collections

-Collection related stucts and traits, some of which are inspired by .NET.
+Collection related stucts and traits, some of which are inspired by .NET collections.

-### Convert

-Convert stuff into &dyn Any and &mut dyn Any.

-### Drop Panic
+### DropPanic

 Panicking made convenient.